-I am a proud Air Force wife to a wonderful man, 2nd born daughter to a family of nine children, a graduate student currently working on my Masters degree in Public Administration, a community volunteer addict, world traveler, an avid reader, an aspiring writer, and a firm believer that life lived wholeheartedly is the only life worth living.
-This is just the beginning…
+I am a proud Air Force wife to a wonderful man, a mom to a beautiful son, a military spouse working on building a career in public administration, a community volunteer addict, world traveler, an avid reader, an aspiring writer, and a firm believer that a life lived simply, honestly, and wholeheartedly is the only kind worth living.

 Untold Stories celebrates the idea that everyone has a story.

 Some of those stories are ones we are currently living through and many others are ones that we have already lived, but far too many of them often go untold.
 Stories have the power to move us to tears, reveal hard truths, make us laugh, make us angry, make us think, make us question, make us scared, make us feel insecure, make us want more, make us love life, make us hate life…

 Stories make us feel something.

 Our stories and experiences in life make up who we are, who we were, and who we are going to be.

 With this kind of power, you have to wonder why is it that our stories so often go untold or are edited to reveal only what we think others want to hear?
 Perhaps it’s because telling our stories involves facing fears; risking being misunderstood; and being brave enough to own our imperfections and our failures.
 In other words, telling our stories takes courage and vulnerability.